Lucayan people: Houses

 Lucayans, like other Taínos, lived in multi-household houses.
 Descriptions of Lucayan houses by the Spanish match those of houses used by Taínos in Hispaniola and Cuba: shaped like a round tent, tall, made of poles and thatch, with an opening at the top to let smoke out.
 Columbus described the houses of the Lucayans as clean and well-swept.
 The houses were furnished with cotton nets (some kind of hammocks) for beds and furnishings, and were used mainly for sleeping.
 Each house sheltered an extended family.

 There are no surviving reports of the size of Lucayan houses, but estimates of about 20 people per house in Taíno communities in pre-contact Cuba are cited by Keegan as a reasonable estimate for Lucayan houses.
 While not mentioned for Lucayan houses, the houses in Cuba were described as having two doors.
 Classic Taíno villages in Hispaniola and eastern Cuba typically had houses arranged around a central plaza, and often located along rivers with access to good agricultural land.
-On the other hand, Lucayan villages were linear, along the coast, often on the leeward side of an island, but also found on the windward side wherever tidal creeks provided some protected shoreline.
+Lucayan villages were linear, along the coast, often on the leeward side of an island, but also found on the windward side wherever tidal creeks provided some protected shoreline.